mguella/Ticketswap/README.md

 ## Description
 A number of critical features can be indetified : Page load, Account functionality, Cart functionality, Page navigation etc.
 The feature that was chosen to be tested is the search bar.
-As a user myself, I find it to be the most cornerstone feature of the site.
+As a user myself, I find it to be the most cornerstone feature and the first element that a user will most likely observe and interact.
+And first impressions matter.
 It is a vital functionality, as it enables users to navigate to their desired event.
 Without the search bar users cannot search for events, the site becomes a random popular event generator and therefore ticket sales will drop.
 The purpose was to evaluate standard and common actions so no assumptions were made in these scenarios